CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

 ### **Step 1: Install custom libraries (Ctrl + Enter or Press Run cell icon next to the cell)**

+>**NOTE :** Please follow these steps to continue with the task.
+Run each cell in the notebook one by one.
+Execute each cell to install the required libraries and proceed with the rest of the exercise.

 For machine learning model development or ad-hoc data analysis, you might need to quickly install a custom library for your Apache Spark session.
 You have two options to install libraries.

 - Use the inline installation capabilities (`%pip` or `%conda`) of your notebook to install a library, but only in your current notebook.